 But perhaps that is where the breakdown is happening.
 When I make a list (on paper) of ALL the things I want, dream and vision for my life… turns out I actually already have almost everything I want!
 In fact, the ONLY thing missing is the land in a sunnier climate.

-How could I not have noticed this??
+How could I have not noticed this??

 I think it’s because my vision of that land is also tied to an entire lifestyle, along with a different way of living.
 But perhaps the universe has a way of manifesting the spirit/essence of what I want – the actual experience – in a different way.
 But because I’ve been clinging so rabidly to what I see as the manifestation (300+ acres in California!)
 I have grid-locked us.